Sedomanai/LD48-Final-Product/README.md

 - Open Logo Scene.
 Please, read this and do this the first thing you clone this repository.
 This will setup your layer settings automatically
 - Goto Edit -> Project Settings -> Physics 2D.
 Change Y gravity to -35.
 Change default material to SimplePlayerMaterial (use the explorer button, easy to find)
 - Goto File -> Build Settings.
 Add all Scenes in this order: Logo, Game, and Stage Buffer
+- In the Package Manager install the ShaderGraph package (for Curtains)

 ## Bugs to Fix